AbleHealth/team/engineering/principles-and-practices.md

 As an engineering team, we seek to:

-- Build an esprit de corps where the engineering team is inspired to ship high quality software on a predictable schedule
+- Build an [esprit de corps](https://www.dictionary.com/browse/esprit-de-corps) where the engineering team is inspired to ship high quality software on a predictable schedule
-- Create a culture of trust where engineers feel like they have the freedom to do great work, share vulnerabilities, and inquire
+- Create a culture of trust where engineers feel they have the freedom to do great work, share vulnerabilities, and inquire
-- Create a culture of inclusion where all engineers feel like they have voice
+- Create a culture of inclusion where all engineers feel they have a voice
-- Create a culture of ownership where engineers take responsibility for shipping high quality code, system performance and uptime, and client happiness
+- Create a culture of ownership where engineers take responsibility for shipping high quality code, system performance & uptime, and client happiness
-- Foster an environment where engineers are challenged by the work and they strive for excellence and continued improvement
+- Foster an environment where engineers are challenged, strive for excellence and continually improve
 - Encourage a culture of self-organizing teams

 ## Our Mission
-__Our mission is not just writing software.__
+__Our mission is more than writing software.__

 Our mission in engineering is two-fold:

 * **Build and deliver the Able Platform** into the hands of our customers
-* **Seek out ways to make our colleagues' working lives simpler, more pleasant, and more productive.**
+* **Seek out ways to make the working lives of our colleagues simpler, more pleasant, and more productive**

 ## Able Engineering Principles
 - Do the work